Double-Signed Fragmented DNSSEC for Countering Quantum Threat: Double-Signatures and Maximum Message Size Issue

 As a way of dealing with this issue, we use an offset to TTLs of RRs (see Fig. \ref{RR_Format}) in DNSKEY responses to keep track of the position of pre-quantum RRs in the original response messages on name servers.
 Once all the fragments are received by the resolver, it leverages this offset to create an updated message that places all the RRs in their original position.
-Our analysis suggests that this offset approach accurately re-assembles the messages such that they are correctly verified on the resolver.
+Our analysis suggests that this offset approach accurately reassembles the messages such that they are correctly verified on the resolver.

 The overall working of double-signed fragmented DNSSEC is shown in Figure \ref{Overall_flow}.
-As discussed above, whenever the response size is greater than the advertised threshold, the name server first estimates how many fragments this particular response should be divided into, sets the z-bits if needed and includes an offset to TTL of relevant RRs, and finally sets TC flag to `1' to indicate to the resolver that this message is fragmented.
+As discussed above, whenever the response size is greater than the advertised threshold, the daemon on name server first estimates how many fragments this particular response should be divided into, sets the z-bits if needed, and includes an offset to TTL of relevant RRs, and finally sets the TC flag to `1' to indicate to the resolver that this message is fragmented.
 The nameserver then sends the first fragment to the resolver and caches all other fragments.
-When the resolver receives this first fragment, it extracts the relevant information from this fragment to estimate how many additional fragments it should be expecting before the original message can be re-assembled.
+When the resolver receives this first fragment, it extracts the relevant information from this fragment to estimate how many additional fragments it should expect before the original message can be reassembled.
 Once the fragments are estimated, the resolver then creates a separate query for all remaining fragments and sends these queries in parallel for efficiency reasons.
 For example, in Figure \ref{Overall_flow}, we have assumed that the original response was divided into four fragments and then the resolver makes explicit queries in parallel for fragments 2 - 4 (i.e., ?2?test.socrates - ?4?test.socrates).
 Note that these fragments are formatted in the same way as in \cite{frag_new}.
 When the name server receives these fragment requests, it sends the fragments that it has previously cached to the resolver.
-Once the resolver receives all the fragments (i.e., 4 in this representative example), it starts creating an updated message by utilizing TTL offset and re-assembles all the fragments.
-Finally, it re-sets TC and z-bits to `0' and then attempts to verify the signatures to ensure the authenticity and integrity of the received IP addresses.
+Once the resolver receives all the fragments (i.e., 4 in this representative example), it starts creating an updated message by utilizing TTL offset and reassembles all the fragments.
+Finally, it resets TC and makes the other header values as in the original message (which can be copied from the last fragments).
+Once done, the resolver then attempts to verify the signatures to ensure the authenticity and integrity of the received IP addresses.